jonsanders101/gilded-rose-js/README.md

 I test-drove a new method to calculate the value of an item tomorrow using a combination of the task specification and the existing legacy code.
 There were occasionally ambiguities or inconsistencies between the specification and the legacy code, but I incorporated these into the implementation of the `tomorrowQuality` method to ensure I was porting the same behaviour from the legacy code.

+Spec doesn't mention it, but brie depreciates by two after expiry.
+Again, incorporating it into my code to stay loyal to behaviour of source code

 ### Tasks done
 * Passed the initial failing test